Compounding Pharmacy for Antihistamines

 Histamine is a type of chemical called an amine.

-That’s when you get Histamine Intolerance.
+And that’s when you get Histamine Intolerance (HIT).

 Related Article: What is Histamine Intolerance?

-Symptoms of Histamine Intolerance can include:
+Symptoms of Histamine Intolerance

 • Itchy, red, watering eyes